Regular Symptom-Free Testing

 We have adapted our book returns service to enable New College members to return their loans (books, CDs, DVDs, music scores) within an environment prepared in accordance with COVID-19 restrictions:

-We have reconfigured our physical spaces and rearranged routes through the Library to provide New College members with bookable reader seats and study space that conform with social distancing.
-Our ‘Stay & Study’ services will be provided in two sessions of two hours’ duration:
+We have reconfigured our physical spaces and rearranged routes through the Library to provide New College members with reader seats and study space that conform with social distancing.
+There is no longer a requirement to book your seat in advance of coming to the Library—we have removed our ‘Stay & Study’ booking system arrangements, as we return towards more normal opening.
+You simply turn up at the Library and find yourself a seat.

 To facilitate remote studying during the pandemic, we also provide: